Dante Law Firm Accident Attorneys, P.A.

 When someone is injured in a truck accident, many people blame the motorists or motorcyclists for their own injuries; however, in most cases the trucking companies and truck drivers are often to blame.
 Trucks are frequently put on the roads and highways that are not properly maintained.
-Overloading a trucks is another big problem — often companies put more freight on a truck than it is rated for and this can cause devastating results.
+Overloading a truck is another big problem — often companies put more freight on a truck than it is rated for and this can cause devastating results.

 Many trucking companies have mileage incentives or requirements for drivers which often lead to excessive time on the road without rest.
 Other trucking companies put tremendous pressure on truck drivers to meet certain delivery times which causes faster speeds so they will arrive on time.
 These practices often end up causing accidents with other cars, trucks, motorcycles, bicycles or pedestrians.